 PRESCRIBED MEDICATIONS WILL ONLY BE ALLOWED AT SCHOOL IF A WRITTEN ORDER IS PROVIDED AND SIGNED BY BOTH THE PHYSICIAN AND THE PARENT (Medication adminstration record form GD-67 is available online at the school website for just this purpose).
 Both medication and paperwork must be sent to school with the medicine in the original prescription container showing the current expiration and dispensing dates.
 It is recommended that prescription medications be kept in the health room, but arrangements can be made for students to carry depending on circumstances and medication.
 Please contact the School Nurse with any questions.

 OVER-THE-COUNTER MEDICINES – a dated and signed note or GD-76 or GD-67b from the parent/guardian must come to school with the medication.
 It needs to include how may days the medicine is to be given.
 For chronic conditions (such as frequent headaches) where OTC meds are needed throughout the school year, you may write that the med is to be available to the child “all school year”.
 ALL MEDS MUST BE BROUGHT TO SCHOOL IN THEIR ORIGINAL CONTAINERS AND NOT BE EXPIRED.

 Students May Carry Some Medications such as ibuprofen/tylenol (non-prescription), cough drops or antacids (ex. tums) with them during the school day.
 Any student carrying medication MUST first bring the medication to the School Nurse for approval AND have a permit to self carry (GD-67b) signed by a parent and on file with the Nurse.

-Please call if you have any questions or concerns!
+Please call or email me if you have any questions or concerns!